evgenyslab/labmanual/docs/docker.rst

 - How to pipe connection from container to host (i.e. run jupyterlab in container and GUI in host)

+- example multi stage build with tag (private repo / no keys)
+  - how to work to save files with container if its removed? what is a typical workflow?
+    - can commit container to an image using `docker commit container_name ...`

 Installation
 ---------------